Walker Area Community Foundation awards creative, visionary and sensitive grants that address the evolving needs of our nonprofit organizations.

-Requests from public school systems must come from the superintendent's office.
+Requests from public school systems must come from the superintendent's office and must include all needs of the system in one application.
 If the request is for an individual school, it must be for a pilot project that, if successful, would be duplicated in other schools in the system.

 Requests from large organizations with many branches or departments (e.g. colleges, universities,) must come through the development or president's office and have the approval of the head of that office.

-Twice a year, we accept grant proposals from 501(c)(3) organizations.
+Twice per year, we accept grant proposals from 501(c)(3) organizations.
 In order to make the greatest impact with the funds available, we prefer requests that address:

-- A critical community need and get at the root cause of a problem
+- Address a critical community need and get at the root cause of a problem.

 - Involve collaboration and cooperation with other organizations and agencies

-- Include an effective mechanism for measuring the impact of The Community Foundation’s investment.
+- Include an effective mechanism for measuring the impact of the Foundation’s investment.

-The Foundation has a Grant Review Team that volunteers their time to review and contact the grant applicants to ask questions as needed.
+The Foundation has a Grant Review Team that volunteers their time to review and discuss applications with the submitting organization.
 They visit the applicants to see the daily workings of the organization, as well as to learn more about the program funds are being requested to support.
 They bring their findings back to the Team as well as to the Component Fund advisors.
 From the report given and the team discussion that follows, funding recommendations are made to the Foundation Board of Directors for final approval.

 A written report on the funded project is due in the Foundation’s office nine months after funding is received.
 The report requests financial data as well as specific information concerning progress towards the stated objectives of the project.
 If the grant includes multi-year funding, a report is due each year.
 Future requests for funding are not considered if reports are not submitted on time and/or do not contain the required information.